danieldhoang93/people-swiper/README.md

 # Quasar App (people-swiper)

-This is a static api that I got data from using JSON Server and faker for the fake data.
-It can be accessed here: https://danieldhoang93.github.io/people-json-api/public/people.json or https://people-swiper-api.netlify.app/people.json
+Uses json server and faker to get fake people to swipe.
+I installed vue2-interact for drag features, and deployed a static API that I connect to.

 ## Install the dependencies
 ```bash